 But for now, let’s move on with the recipe!
 Because classic or not, these delicate little shell shaped sponge cakes are sweet, buttery, and so DELICIOUS!

 - First things first!
 To make this recipe, you will need a Madeleine mold.
-If you don’t already own one, here’s a link to the one I use and love.
+If you don’t already own one, here’s a link to the best madeleine pan.

 - Now that we’ve got that out of the way, let’s discuss brown butter!
 Because it’s the very first step in this recipe and it’s an important one.
 To brown butter you’ll need a saute pan, butter, and a little patience.
 You’ll melt the butter as normal, then continue cooking it over medium heat – stirring occasionally – until it reaches a golden brown color.
 Watch your butter closely as it browns, because it can burn easily!
 Once it’s nice and golden brown, remove it from the heat and pour it into a heatproof bowl – being sure to scrape all of the golden bits off the bottom of the pan.
 And that’s it!
 Easy, right?
 You’ll want to do this step first because the butter needs to cool a bit before being added to the batter.